HorizonRDK/tros_en/docs/boxs/function/mono2d_body_detection.md

 3. Horizon RDK has installed the MIPI or USB camera.

 4. Confirm that the PC is able to access the Horizon RDK via the network.

-### X86 Platform

-1. X86 environment has been configured with Ubuntu 20.04 system image.

-2. The tros.b has been successfully installed in X86.

 ## Usage